cssh-rwth/autograde/README.rst

 What happened?
 Let's first have a look at the arguments of *autograde*:

-* :code:`demo/test.py` contains the test cases we want to apply
+* :code:`demo/test.py` contains the a script with test cases we want apply
-* :code:`demo/notebook.ipynb` is the respective notebook to be tested (here you may also specify a directory to be recursively searched for notebooks)
+* :code:`demo/notebook.ipynb` is the a notebook to be tested (here you may also specify a directory to be recursively searched for notebooks)
 * The optional flag :code:`--target` tells *autograde* where to store results, :code:`/tmp` in our case and the current working directory by default.
 * The optional flag :code:`--context` specifies a directory that is mounted into the sandbox and may arbitrary files or subdirectories.
 This is useful when the notebook expects some external files to be present.

-The output is a compressed archive that is named something like :code:`results_XXXXXXXX.tar.xz` and which has the following contents:
+The output is a compressed archive that is named something like :code:`results_[Lastname1,Lastname2,...]_XXXXXXXX.tar.xz` and which has the following contents:

 * :code:`artifacts.tar.xz`: all files that where created by or visible to the tested notebook
 * :code:`code.py`: code extracted from the notebook including :code:`stdout`/:code:`stderr` as comments